zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/tasks/readme.md

 Tasks may implement the following actions to hook into the workflow classification lifecycle
 - _reset()_ Reset the task for a new subject and annotation.
-- _start()_ Runs each time we enter the task while navigating a workflow.
+- _start()_ Runs each time we enter the step's task while navigating a workflow.
-- _complete(annotation)_ Runs when exiting a task by pressing Next or Done.
+- _complete(annotation)_ Runs when exiting a step task by pressing Next or Done.
+- _validate_ Runs when exiting a step task by pressing Next or Done.
+Intended for annotation validation, but could be used for any kind of validation if it must run on step Next or Done.
+Drawing task deletes invalid tool marks when this is called.

 ## Annotation models